Neighbor after deadly Orange Mound shooting: ‘I’m fed up’

 Memphis police are still looking for the gunman in Tuesday night's shooting.

 “Pow, pow, pow, pow.
-One very strong impact.”
+A very strong impact.”
 That’s the wake-up call Moore got around 11 p.m.

 “I continued to lay there for a minute because I’m calling and checking on my neighbors to make sure they were okay," said Moore.